“Grand hotel just off the Champs Elysées that effortlessly demonstrates the gracious art of living à la française”

 The Deluxe Suites have a more intimate feel.
 Some are upholstered in vivid red silk, while others are decorated in pastel-and-purple, yellow-and-gold or a subtler paprika shade.
 One of these suite looks towards the Eiffel Tower and Sacré Coeur.
-Junior Suites are very similar, both have living rooms, the only difference being that they’re a little smaller and overlook the garden.

 The grandest suite of them all is the Presidential Suite Marlène Dietrich.
 It’s on the fourth floor where the legendary actress lived for 3 years, is festooned in lilac (her favourite colour) and boasts a fireplace, a grand piano, and views over the Parisian rooftops from the balconies.

-If you're on a less regal budget, the Prestige, Deluxe, Superior and Single Rooms feature the same luxurious touches as the suites (tall ceilings, plush fabrics, modern bathrooms), with kingsize or twin beds.
+If you're on a less regal budget, the Deluxe, Classic and Single Rooms feature the same luxurious touches as the suites (tall ceilings, plush fabrics, modern bathrooms), with kingsize or twin beds.
 They're smaller than the suites, of course, but only the Single Rooms could be considered small, at about 260 square feet (25 sq.m.).
-Most others can take an extra bed, and many rooms interconnect, which could be useful for families - though for some reason children are not allowed in Superior Rooms.
+Most others can take an extra bed, and many rooms interconnect, which could be useful for families - though for some reason children are not allowed in Classic Rooms.